Web-240-responsive-design-ks/7xx/README.md

 -forced content to stay in window to and overflow to be hidden -forced scrollbar to be hidden
 -centered snowman to middle of screen

+702-0
+-added fir div
+-added app.js to append tree to body as well as randomize tree position reasonably -added fir styles to css file